How to Reset Your Life in 7 Days Using the Keys to Succeeding

 • Hold your breath for 7 seconds

-• Repeat 3-4 times
+• Repeat 3–4 times as needed

 Day 3: Environment Reset – Transform Your Physical Space